How to Polish Resin – Learn Everything about Polishing Epoxy Resin

 - Use a spray bottle or bowl to ensure a sufficient amount of clean water at your workplace.

-- Moisten your special sanding paper with the water and start sanding the surfaces of your work piece in circular movements.
+- Moisten your special sanding paper with the water and start sanding the surfaces of your work-piece in circular movements.

-- Usually the water on the surface will be milky cloudy after a short time during sanding.
+- Usually, the water on the surface will be milky cloudy after a short time during sanding.
 Wipe off this water with a cloth between each sanding pass and moisten the surface again before continuing with the next grain.

-- With each further (finer) grain, the sanding effect on your workpiece will become less and less.
-Remember: If scratches are left over during a sanding operation, they will be almost impossible to remove in the following sanding process.
+- With each further (finer) grain, the sanding effect on your work-piece will become less and less.
+Remember: If scratches are leftover during a sanding operation, they will be almost impossible to remove in the following sanding process.

-- On the edges of your work piece you should take care not to exert too much pressure.
+- On the edges of your work-piece, you should take care not to exert too much pressure.
 Work particularly carefully in these areas to avoid accidentally sanding the edges too tightly.

 Finally, you can simply dab off any remaining water from the surfaces with a soft cloth.

-Resin polishing – Step by step guide
+Resin Polishing – Step by Step Guide

-Actually, there are not really many pitfalls lurking in cast resin polishing.
+Actually, there are not many pitfalls lurking in cast resin polishing.
 Nevertheless, you should always work very carefully and thoughtfully during this step in order to get a nice shiny surface in the end.
-With the right polishing paste, for example, epoxy resin can be made to shine really well.
+With the right polishing paste, for example, epoxy resin can be made to shine very well.
 Further factors for an optimal result are the choice of the polishing sponge used and the set speed of the polishing machine used.

-Use a drill or is a polishing machine the better choice?
+Use a Drill or is a Polishing Machine the Better Choice?

 We do not recommend using an angle sander for resin polishing, as these machines are not usually equipped with a controller for flexible speed adjustment.
 If you work with an angle sander, the often very high number of revolutions can lead to overheating of the processed surfaces.

-- First of all you attach the flannel polishing attachment to the drill bit of your drill.
+- First of all, you attach the flannel polishing attachment to the drill bit of your drill.

 - Less is sometimes more: you should never exert excessive pressure on edges when polishing with cast resin.
-Otherwise it can quickly happen that, especially when using relatively coarse-grained polishing paste, a higher material removal than originally planned occurs.
+Otherwise, it can quickly happen that, especially when using relatively coarse-grained polishing paste, a higher material removal than originally planned occurs.

-For polishing larger epoxy resin surfaces such as sealed floor surfaces or extravagantly designed table tops, you should use a suitable polishing machine if possible.
+For polishing larger epoxy resin surfaces, such as sealed floor surfaces or extravagantly designed tabletops, you should use a suitable polishing machine if possible.
 The difference between a drill and a polishing machine is easy to explain (apart from the possibility of controlling the rotational speed): While the drilling machine rotates only rigidly around an axis, the polishing attachment on a polishing machine moves in elliptical or eccentric movements.
 This has a positive effect on the result of the polishing process.
-Especially as a beginner you can achieve particularly brilliant results when polishing epoxy with a polishing machine.
+Especially as a beginner, you can achieve particularly brilliant results when polishing epoxy with a polishing machine.

-For smaller objects it may be useful to carry out the polishing process by hand.
+For smaller objects, it may be useful to carry out the polishing process by hand.
 After all, this way you can work with more feeling and have perfect control over the intensity of the polishing at all times.